Look up how and where to recycle specific items.

 Old chemicals, cleaners, paint, pesticides, and other household products can contain hazardous ingredients and need to be handled with care.

 These items don't belong in your recycling bin, in the trash, or down the drain.
-Please store them in a safe location until either your community schedules a hazardous household waste collection, or you can bring them to a local, regional, or commercial hazardous household product collection facility.
+Please store them in a safe location until either your community schedules a hazardous household waste collection, or bring them to a local, regional, or commercial collection facility.

-Please avoid putting plastic bags and wraps in your bin.
-At recycling plants, they can get tangled in processing equipment, causing damage and worker injuries.
+Please avoid putting plastic bags, wraps, and packing materials such as polystyrene foam (Styrofoam™) in your bin.
+At recycling plants, these materials can get tangled in processing equipment, causing damage and worker injuries.

-Many supermarkets and other retailers accept plastic bags and wraps for recycling at no cost.
+Most supermarkets and numerous other retailers accept plastic bags and wraps for recycling at no cost.
 Visit the Wrap Recycling Action Council to find a nearby drop-off location.

 Many shipping companies accept loose fill foam "packing peanuts" for reuse.
 Contact a FedEx, UPS, or other pack-and-ship store near you for details.

-If no sites near you accept polystyrene foam for recycling, throw this material in the trash.
+If no locations near you accept plastic bags, foam, or wraps for recycling, throw them in the trash.